daormar/debasher/doc/design_doc_resident.md

 - **checkpoint** (punto de control): the file `<epoch>.json` that a node writes atomically in `<execdir>/checkpoints/` when a round closes.
-It holds a schema version, the epoch, the `node_state` and the `channel_state` and, with the input-log redesign, the engine's own bookkeeping: `processed_upto`, `closed_ports`, `out_seq` and `last_seq`.
+It holds a schema version, the epoch, the `node_state` and the `channel_state` and, with the input-log redesign, the engine's own bookkeeping: `capture_pos`, `closed_ports`, `out_seq` and `last_seq`.
 Only the last `CHECKPOINT_RETENTION` are kept.